Tasty Chicken Pozole Verde

 - Good quality tortilla chips

-Put dried pozole in a large pot and cover with water by at least three inches.
+If using dried pozole/hominy: Put dried pozole in a large pot and cover with water by at least three inches.
 Add a whole head of garlic after removing the loose outer skin.
-Cook for at least three hours or until corn "blooms" and is tender.
+Cook for at least three hours or until corn "blooms" and is tender, then drain.

 While hominy is cooking add chicken, half a while onion, a tablespoon kosher salt, and a few sprigs of cilantro to your slow cooker.
 Cover with water and cook on hight heat until chicken is tender, about 4 hours.
 You can also cook it on the stovetop in a Dutch over or stock pot for an hour.